Easy Meatball Sub Recipe (30 Minutes)

 No judging here.
 Yes, homemade is usually better because you have full control over ingredients and seasonings.
 But there’s a trade off of course.
 More work.

-Convenience foods have their place.
+Convenience foods have their place though.
 If the ingredients are simple, they can be just as nutritious, not to mention a huge time saver.
 In fact, we’re big believers in shortcuts when time is short or we’re feeling tired (or lazy).
 Check out these 13 convenience foods to shortcut meal prep that don’t compromise taste or nutrition.

 Bottom line: Make homemade meatballs and homemade tomato sauce (40-45 minutes) – both easily made ahead.
 Buy the meatballs and the sauce (about 20-35 minutes).
 Or make one and buy the other.
 Your choice.
+Options are included in the recipe card.

-• We’re not making this either!
-The most common cheeses used for meatball sandwiches are Mozzarella cheese and Provolone sliced cheese.
+Cheese: The most common cheeses used for meatball sandwiches are Mozzarella cheese and Provolone sliced cheese.
 Some people like to sprinkle on Parmesan cheese too.

 • Add-ins: Purists stick to meatballs, sauce and cheese.
 If I’m feeling energetic, I like to add sautéed onions and bell pepper or mushrooms.